 Maelys grew up in exile in Essos, and eventually became a kinslayer deliberately, when he fought his own cousin, Daemon, for command of the Golden Company.
 Maelys killed Daemon's destrier, and then twisted Daemon's head until he tore it from his shoulders.
 Following Daemon's death, Maelys assumed command of the Golden Company.

-In 260 ᴀᴄ, King Jaehaerys II Targaryen sent an army to the Stepstones to meet the Band of Nine in battle.
+In 260 AC, King Jaehaerys II Targaryen sent an army to the Stepstones to meet the Band of Nine in battle.
 The war, dubbed the War of the Ninepenny Kings, was fought entirely on the Stepstones.
 Maelys personally killed Lord Ormund Baratheon, Jaehaerys's Hand of the King, early in the war.
-Towards the war's end, Maelys himself was killed by Ser Barristan Selmy, a young knight from the stormlands who thereby ended the Blackfyre threat on the Iron Throne.
-Maelys's death decided the issue, as the other members of the Band of Nine were barely interested in Westeros, and fell back to their own domains.
+Towards the war's end, Maelys himself was killed by Ser Barristan Selmy, a young knight from the stormlands, who thereby ended the Blackfyre threat to the Iron Throne.
+Maelys's death decided the war, as the other members of the Band of Nine were barely interested in Westeros, and fell back to their own domains.
 Their union would not last much longer.

 A Storm of Swords